BTBurke/remailer/README.md

 ```

 By default, it will mail a copy to the originator and your forwarding address.
 Note that there is no authentication/authorization included, but since the to address is set server-side, it shouldn't be possible for someone to use your account as a generic remailer.

+To build it, you must have Go installed.
+It depends on the [Gin](http://github.com/gin-gonic/gin) framework.